ScienceToKeepAnIon/ScienceToKeepAnIon.github.io/_posts/2021-07-21-initial-commit.md

 ### Theme selection

 Finally, after all that searching, I decided on my first step - starting with a Jekyll theme.
 I thought that it would be easier to start with something pre-built and then change it later.
+Don't be mistaken, Jekyll themes are nothing like WordPress themes.
+They're nowhere close in terms of simplicity.
+It's pretty hard to customise your theme as you have to learn how the theme is built and only then can you customise it to suit your needs.
+Apart from the very basics, each theme is built in a different way using different functionality and different liquid structures.
+The guides you find online which teach how to add functionality rarely work seamlessly due to these differences.
+But that is what we live for, don't we?Troubleshooting, troubleshooting, and more troubleshooting :sob:.

+{% include lazyload.html image_src="/assets/Initial Commit - Hello World!/Not Easy.gif" image_alt="Not Easy" image_title="Not Easy" %}

 So after some more scouring through the web, I found the theme that I wanted to use.
 It was a theme named [Contrast](https://github.com/niklasbuschmann/contrast){:target="_blank"}.
 It looked exactly as I envisioned after a few minor colour and font changes, but it was a great big **mistake** :frowning:.

 {% include lazyload.html image_src="/assets/Initial Commit - Hello World!/Huge Mistake.gif" image_alt="Huge Mistake" image_title="Huge Mistake" %}